 What is our aim?

-Our research is about discovering novel solid state phenomena in novel low dimensional materials, in particular 2d and 1d.
+Our research is about discovering novel solid-state phenomena in novel low-dimensional materials, in particular 2d and 1d & in strongly correlated systems.

 We have several key capabilities such as real-time optical chemical vapor deposition setup, 3.2 K, 9 T scanning photocurrent microscopy setup and we have access to one of the best infrastructures in the region.